tailhook/vagga/docs/build_steps.rst

    url
-     (required) URL to download file from path
+     (required) URL to download file from

+   path
      (required) Path where to put file.
 Should include the file name (vagga doesn't try to guess it for now).
-Path may be in ``/tmp`` to be used only during container build process. mode
+Path may be in ``/tmp`` to be used only during container build process.

+   mode
      (default '0o644') Mode (permissions) of the file.
 May be used to make executable bit enabled for downloaded script

+   sha256
+     (optional) Sha256 hashsum of the file.
+If real hashsum is different this step will fail.

+     .. versionadded:: 0.7.3

    .. warning:: The download is cached similarly to other commands.
 Currently
       there is no way to control the caching.
 But it's common practice to